fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: fish_term24bit

-   If this is set to 1, fish will assume the terminal understands 24-bit RGB color sequences, and won't translate them to the 256 or 16 color palette.
+   If this is set to 0, fish will not output 24-bit RGB color sequences but translate them to the 256 or 16 color palette.
-   This is often detected automatically.

 .. envvar:: fish_term256

-   If this is set to 1, fish will assume the terminal understands 256 colors, and won't translate matching colors down to the 16 color palette.
+   If this is set to 0, fish will not output 256 colors, but translate matching colors down to the 16 color palette.
-   This is usually autodetected.

 .. envvar:: fish_ambiguous_width